Today, I want to dive into a nuanced explanation of showing vs telling in writing. Want to know more? Read on!

-Writers are very used to hearing “show, don’t tell,” right?
+Writers are very used to hearing about how they should show not tell, right?
 Well, one of my cornerstone posts is what “show, don’t tell” really means, and, more importantly, why it’s such a big deal.
-If you haven’t had a chance to read that yet, you can find it here.
+Follow the link if you haven’t read it yet.

 “Well, I never!” he said, with an air of superiority.